17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Go there for: comfortable temperatures and gorgeous foliage on the route there from Denver

-For all those searching for great hiking or camping opportunities and amazing horizons, Grand Sand Dunes National Park is the absolute best!
+For all those searching for great hiking or camping opportunities and amazing horizons, Grand Sand Dunes National Park is one of the best during fall!

 Great Sand Dunes National Park in September